Please enjoy the latest edition of the newsletter!

 In the long run, by the time I’m asking a horse to move forward, my goal is that the horse offers to do so with a willingness, confidence and availability, and perhaps that carefree romanticized version we all have in our heads of what galloping across a field felt like as a kid.

 And the other day it happened.
 I hadn’t planned on it, it hadn’t been my goal.
-But there I was working with a horse that had come a long ways from his shut down, fearful insecure self that I’d met a while back.
+But there I was working with a horse that had come a long ways from his shut down, fearful, insecure self that I’d met a while back.
 As we rolled up into a light canter, there was a moment, almost indescribable, but where you can “hear” the horse reaffirming he is okay.
-So I asked for a big stride, and as my seat instinctively lifted out of the saddle and I lowered my upper body, almost floating above the horse, I could feel us shift gears and we were off… He stretched out all 17 hands of himself and all I could feel was the lightness of the gigantic stride below me.
+So I asked for a larger stride, and as my seat instinctively lifted out of the saddle and I lowered my upper body, almost floating above the horse, I could feel us shift gears and we were off… He stretched out all 17 hands of himself and all I could feel was the lightness of the gigantic stride below me.
 Time stops in those moments.
 Nothing else exists.
 It is why we all ride.
 It is the ultimate escape and emotional release for us humans.

 As I slowed him back to a lovely trot, I realized my adrenaline had kicked in.
 When I sat back down in the saddle I instantly felt my fatigued muscles in my lower back and legs reminding of just how long it’d been since my last gallop.
 So even if for the rest of the day my legs felt like Jello, I was still grinning, and so was the horse.
 And to me, that is what the gallop is all about.